-Course Title Parliamentary Procedures in India Course Credits 2 Course Outcomes After going through the course, learners will be able: Evaluate the importance of parliamentary procedures.
-To comprehend and use tools of parliamentary control.
-To experience and have hand on training to use parliamentary tools 4.
+Course Title Parliamentary Procedures in India Course Credits 2 Course Outcomes After going through the course, learners will be able: 1.
+Evaluate the importance of parliamentary procedures.
+2. To comprehend and use tools of parliamentary control.
+3. To experience and have hand on training to use parliamentary tools 4.
 To introduce skills to be use for parliamentary assistance as field of career.

-Module 1 - Understanding Parliamentary procedures (Theory) Learning Outcomes After learning the module, learners will be able: To map the importance of parliamentary procedures.
-To explore structure, tools and terminologies used in the Parliament.
-Content Outline Parliamentary Procedures in India Understanding importance of Parliaments (Representation and Accountability), its procedures and need of control Parliamentary structures -authorities (speaker, whip, opposition leader, secretary), Committees Tools of parliamentary control - Question hour, zero hour, adjournment motion, no confidence, bills Module 2 - Youth Pa rliament Learning Outcomes After learning the module learners will be able: To employ different parliamentary tools.
+nding Parliamentary procedures (Theory) After learning the module, learners will be able: 1.
+To map the importance of parliamentary procedures.
+2. To explore structure, tools and terminologies used in the Parliament.
+Parliamentary Procedures in India Understanding importance of Parliaments (Representation and Accountability), its procedures and need of control Parliamentary structures -authorities (speaker, whip, opposition leader, secretary), Committees Tools of parliamentary control - Question hour, zero hour, adjournment motion, no confidence, bills rliament After learning the module learners will be able: 1.
+To employ different parliamentary tools.
 2. Acquire debating skills of Parliamentarians.
-3. To prepare parliamentary papers and documents.
-Content Outline - Conducting Youth Parliament Visit to parliament/ State Legislature and report writing Preparation of table programme and documentation Creating content - Speeches, documents, bills Presentation/youth parliament
+3. To prepare parliamentary papers and documents. - Conducting Youth Parliament Visit to parliament/ State Legislature and report writing Preparation of table programme and documentation Creating content - Speeches, documents, bills Presentation/youth parliament